Prithivirajan2911/Swapping-two-values/README.md

 # Swapping-two-values

 ## AIM:
-To write a python program for swapping of two values
+To write a python program for swapping of two values.

 ## EQUIPEMENT'S REQUIRED:
 PC
 Anaconda - Python 3.7

 ## ALGORITHM:

 ### Step 1:
 Get the two values from the user
 ### Step 2: